tomaszz95/ToolsKit/readme.md

 - **Note App** - add note, edit note, delete note / all notes.
 Also using Local Storage to store the name of a note and content.
 - **Finances App** - add transaction, allocating transaction to income or expenses, delete transaction / all transactions, count income, expenses and the whole amount.
 Matches icon with selected type of transaction.
 Using Local Storage.
 - **Calculator** - the ability to perform basic mathematical calculations, protected from the most common mathematical issues, e.g. dividing by 0.
-- **Weather App** - allows to search weather for cities all around the world - show basic information about weather situation.
-It also has a clock with the time zone of the selected / chosen city city.
+- **Weather App** - allows to search weather for cities all around the world - shows basic information about weather situation.
+It also has a clock with the time zone of the selected city.
 Using Local Storage and based on [Weather API](https://openweathermap.org//).

 #### I encourage you to check the website - uploaded to netlifly [ToolsKit](https://toolskit.netlify.app/).